 During the month of July I was completely restless.
 Counting the seconds until I would return home to see my family and friends.
 I had a humungo list of restaurants that I wanted to eat at, and visions in my head of how awesome it would be.
 And vacation was awesome!
 But I definitely have learned that the idea of it was even better.
 Peanut butter, yea I missed it, but the idea of eating peanut butter was better than the actual peanut butter itself.

-IMG_3068The day finally came when I got home.
+The day finally came when I got home.
 And the closest feeling I can describe that I had was “overwhelmed.”
 Not culture shock, (I actually don’t believe in that now) but just this huge impact of everything: carpet, doors, bananas, AC, driving, trees, TV’s, dogs, fat people.
 It was all just so unique, all that I had forgotten.

 When I first got to the States, I was in love.
 I didn’t even want to think of Peru.
 Then, to be honest, I started to think about not going back to Peru.
 Just calling it quits because I had such a negative opinion of Peru.
 Especially after hanging out with friends and talking to so many people.
-But after about 2 weeks, I staIMG_3071rted to get an “itch.”
+But after about 2 weeks, I started to get an “itch.”
 An “itch” to be back.
 Not excited nor happy.
 But a little “itch.”

 The second Sunday that I was there, I was to say something in the English service at my church, as well as the whole Spanish service.
 There were three really encouraging moments for me that Sunday:

 1.)
 When Pastor Terry prayed for me and just touched my heart with his unique words for me.
-That impacted me, to be prayed for in English by someone you never hear pray for you (thanks PT if you’re reading this.)
+That impacted me, to be prayed for in English by someone you never hear pray for you (thanks PT if you’re reading this.)The itch I had began to grow stronger, and I actually couldn’t sleep the night before I left.
+It really was a miraculous change to go from an almost hatred of Peru, to this strong itch to get back into the game.

 2.)
 Another moment was when this dude came up to me after church and genuinely thanked me for what I do, because he couldn’t do it.
 He told me I was needed, and I could just tell he was genuine.